fnproject/tutorials/grafana/README.md

 The last line ` - targets: ... ` specifies the host and port of the Fn server from which metrics will be obtained. *Note:The name `fnserver` used in this example is defined below in the docker command to start Prometheus server.* If you are running a cluster of Fn servers then you can specify them all here.

 Check output of the following docker command.
-This is used in subsequent docker commands to map the docker IP address to the hostname `fnserver`.
+This is used in subsequent docker commands to map the docker IP address to the hostnames `fnserver` and `prometheus`.

 >![user input](../images/userinput.png)
 >```shell